 If you’re growing a crape myrtle at home, you’re likely interested in enjoying the plant’s gorgeous flowers.
 Properly fertilizing your crape myrtle is an essential part of keeping the plants vibrant and supporting flower production.
-Read on to learn more about when and how to fertilize crape myrtle for optimal growth each season.
+Read on to learn when and how to fertilize crape myrtle for optimal growth each flowering season.

 When to Fertilize Crape Myrtle

 Since crape myrtles are heavy feeders, they will benefit from regular doses of fertilizer.
 Begin fertilizing your plants in the early spring and continue until the late summer.

 If you are using a granular fertilizer, applying fertilizer before rain is expected is a good idea.
 This will give the fertilizer a chance to absorb into the soil.